 Janice Harris Lord, LCSW-ACSW, LPC

-She is the author of No Time for Goodbyes: Coping with Sorrow, Anger, and Injustice After a Tragic Death, now in its 7th edition, and co-author of two additional books.
+Janice is the author of No Time for Goodbyes: Coping with Sorrow, Anger, and Injustice After a Tragic Death, now in its 7th edition, and co-author of two additional books, Spiritually-Sensitive Caregiving and I’ll Never Forget Those Words: A Practical Guide to Death Notification.

 In addition to trauma therapy, her interests include resilience in clients and caregivers, ethics in victim services, trauma-related bereavement, and the role of spirituality in human services.